 Center for Academic Achievement.
 Staffed by professional and peer tutors, the Center for Academic Achievement provides academic support for all university students, including one-on-one assistance in writing, mathematics and foreign languages.
 Students may also consult with an academic counselor or a college-level study skills specialist who can help with such issues as time management strategies, analysis of texts and test-taking skills.
 More information is available on the Web at www.susqu.edu/tutorial.

 Women’s Resource Center.
-The Women’s Resource Center is currently located at the Women's Studies House, 402 University Ave.
+The Women’s Resource Center is currently located in the lower level of the Scholars' House.
 It has on hand a variety of resource materials related to women's issues and services and serves as a referral and drop-in center for students, faculty and staff.